Chapter 1: Destructive

 With the face of my victim revealed, I lifted my sunglasses to take her in.
 Her eyes were the most striking blue I’d ever seen.
 The reflection of the sun caught them for a single second, shimmering them like crystals.
 Those expressive eyes rolled in irritation towards my friends, who were still finding massive amounts of humor in my incident.

-Light brown hair bounced along her shoulders, the color reminding me of bark on an old tree.
+Chesnut brown hair bounced along her shoulders, the color reminding me of the bark on an old tree.
 The sunlight played with certain strands, creating a tint of color similar to honey.

 The girl seemed to be admiring me as much as I was her, those eyes flickering over each feature of my face.
 I felt... seen, which was rare.